 - Urine tests: Urine samples show the use of Ativan only after two hours after administration and can continue to be detected for three to six days.
 These types of tests are the most common method for testing for the drug.

 - Saliva tests: Saliva tests can show Ativan levels after about 15 minutes after administration and can continue to be detected for approximately eight hours.

 - Hair tests: This type of test doesn’t allow for Ativan to be detected at times.
-When Ativan does show up in hair tests, it is present in very minute concentrations and, therefore, makes this type of test unreliable.
+When Ativan does show up in hair tests, it is present in very minute concentrations, making this type of test unreliable.

 When testing for Ativan, false positives can occur with other prescription drugs.
-These are known to give false-positives on benzodiazepine and Ativan drug tests.
-They include
+These are known to give false positives on benzodiazepine and Ativan drug tests.

 - Efavirenz used for HIV treatment